adambard/learnxinyminutes-docs/solidity.html.markdown

 /**

-For an external party (a contract or external entity), to watch using the Web3 Javascript library:
+For an external party (a contract or external entity), to watch using the Web3 JavaScript library:

-// The following is Javascript code, not Solidity code Coin.LogSent().watch({}, '', function(error, result) {
+// The following is JavaScript code, not Solidity code Coin.LogSent().watch({}, '', function(error, result) {
     if (!error) {
         console.log("Coin transfer: " + result.args.amount +